DavAug/chi/docs/source/index.rst

 This has the simple reason that the name ``chi`` was already taken in PiPy when we wanted to distribute our package.

-Now you are all done and have access to all of chi's functionality.
+Now you are all done and have access to all of Chi's functionality.
 You can import chi in your python scripts with

 .. code-block:: python

     import chi

-We hope you enjoy using chi.
+We hope you enjoy using Chi.
 We are looking forward to seeing which insights you will generate for the pharmaceutical community.

-To get some idea what you can and what you cannot do with chi, we recommend that you have a look at the tutorials on the following pages.
+To get some idea what you can and what you cannot do with Chi, we recommend that you have a look at the tutorials on the following pages.
 The API documentation can be found `here <https://chi.readthedocs.io/en/latest/api/index.html>`_.

 .. note::